gladcolor/LLM-Geo/README.md

-# Autonomous GIS: the next-generation AI-powered GIS
+# Autonomous GIS (AutoGIS): the next-generation AI-powered GIS

 GIS stands for Geographic Information System; one of its major functionality is to conduct spatial analysis, manually, in the current stage.
 Large Language Models (LLMs), such as ChatGPT, demonstrate a strong understanding of human natural language and have been explored and applied in various fields, including reasoning, creative writing, code generation, translation, and information retrieval.